colejarczyk/doc/api/campaign.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

-    In below example you can get all Reward Campaigns that have label with key and value.
-You can filter only by label's key or value if you want and specify as many condition as you want.
+    In the example below, you can get all Reward Campaigns that have a label with a key and value.
+You can filter by a label's key or value if you want and specify as many condition as you want.

 .. note::

-    Translatable fields (name, short description etc.) are returned in given locale.
+    Translatable fields (name, short description, etc.) are returned in given locale.

 .. code-block:: bash